July 29, 2022 k-2-operations-and-algebraic-thinking

 Similarly, this relationship can be shown using a tape diagram, as in the example below.

 Context is critical to students understanding and developing representations.
 When using the above representations, it is important that students understand from the context of the problem what the total is and what the parts are.
 In both the number bond and the tape diagram representations, the total is placed above the parts.

 I would definitely introduce these representations after students have had some experience with missing part problems using counters or other manipulatives.
 After they have had the chance to use manipulatives for a concrete experience, the number bonds and/or tape diagrams can then be used as semi-concrete representations that move students to create mental models of their concrete experiences.

 Today I have three algebraic thinking activities available for download!

-The first worksheets focus on using related addition and subtractions facts to subtract.
+The first worksheets focus on using related addition and subtraction facts to subtract.
 With the second algebraic thinking worksheets, students will use models to solve subtraction problems with unknowns.
 The final activity worksheets focus on using models to solve addition problems with unknowns!
-Each of the algebraic thinking activities include the answer keys.
+Each of the algebraic thinking activities includes the answer keys.

 One benefit of the downloads that accompany this post is that they provide practice for unknown parts and unknown whole types of problems.
 Below is one of the sheets included in my bundle of algebraic thinking worksheets!